 A plan for the location of free-standing or building-mounted signs, including the size, location, mounting, aiming and shielding of any associated light fixtures.

 Noise that can reasonably be expected to be heard beyond the property lines, including hours and duration of impact.
-Applicants may be required to provide a noise study report including decibels, noise level contours, and list of remedies to reduce impacts to neighboring property and public areas to comply with requirements of Section 10.08 D and other applicable regulations.
+Applicants may be required to provide a noise study report including decibels, noise level contours, and list of remedies to reduce impacts to neighboring property and public areas to comply with requirements of Section 10.02 and other applicable regulations.

 Landscaping and screening plan, showing natural vegetation to be retained; proposed lawn areas; location, age, size and type of plantings; and any other screening proposed.